jitsi/handbook/docs/dev-guide/android-sdk.md

 Broadcasted when a participant has joined the conference. `data` contains the following information:

 - `email`: the email of the participant.
+It may not be set if the remote participant didn't set one.
 - `name`: the name of the participant.
 - `role`: the role of the participant.
 - `participantId`: the id of the participant.